DrabWeb/Sudachi/README.md

 A simple and customizable MPD front end for OSX

+## Outaded and abandoned
+Sudachi is outdated and not stable, it is being replaced by [Azusa](github.com/DrabWeb/Azusa)

 ## Requirements
 * A working MPD setup
 * OSX 10.10 or greater(Tested on 10.11)